PedroGonzalezCarretero/Bike-Sales-Dashboard-with-Excel/README.md

 ## Overview

-Welcome to my Data Analyst portfolio!
-This repository showcases my proficiency in data analysis and visualization, demonstrating the technical skills that make me a strong candidate for an entry-level Data Analyst position.

 In this project, I created a Bike Sales Dashboard using Microsoft Excel.
 The dashboard offers insights into fictional bike sales data and allows for data exploration and filtering.

 ## Project Highlights